Welcome to the Alameda Post !

-We will function like any other news organization, with our editorial staff remaining independent and beholden to no interests.
-We will ensure that all staff and contributors are fairly compensated for their work.
+We function like any other news organization — our editorial staff remains independent and beholden to no interests.
+We ensure that all staff and contributors are fairly compensated for their work.
 We are committed to supporting the people who work with us.
-We have applied for membership to the Institute for Nonprofit News, and will be pursuing memberships in other organizations relating to independent and nonprofit news, as well as Alameda-based associations.

-Most news is consumed online in 2022.
-This is a fact that no other local news publication has embraced.
-Our goal is to make the Alameda Post a modern, useful, digital-first news source, to be supported by a weekly physical paper we anticipate launching in 2023.
+Most news is consumed online in 2023.
+This is a fact that no other local news outlet has embraced.
+We have made the Alameda Post a modern, useful, digital-first news source.
 Our website is optimized for mobile devices, making it easy to stay informed while on the go.

-We will leverage the immediacy of digital publishing to ensure our readers get news in a timely fashion, rather than making them rely solely on a weekly roundup that is already out of date.
-The Alameda Post will fully embrace social media, using the strengths of networks like Facebook, Twitter, Instagram, YouTube and others to share compelling stories and to elicit reader feedback.
-We are also looking into other ways to deliver content, including audio and video podcasts, newsletters, online seminars, and other methods.
-As we become more established, we plan to offer subscriptions and home delivery to our donors and supporters.
+We leverage the immediacy of digital publishing to ensure our readers get news in a timely fashion, rather than making them rely solely on a weekly roundup that is already out of date.
+The Alameda Post has fully embraced social media, using the strengths of networks like Facebook, Instagram, YouTube, and others to share compelling stories and to elicit reader feedback.

 Community Support and Supporting Our Community

 There are dozens, if not hundreds, of community organizations and nonprofits in Alameda, each focused on an important issue.
 As a nonprofit organization, we recognize how difficult it can be to raise awareness, not to mention support and funding.
-We will work with as many of our local groups as possible to share their efforts, goals, and messaging with our readers, by dedicating space in each printed issue of the paper and several online posts per week to their content.
+We are working with as many of our local groups as possible to share their efforts, goals, and messaging with our readers, by dedicating space to their content.
 Our goal is to expose our readers to the great work these groups do, and to encourage their participation to enrich our community.
 If you represent a community organization or local nonprofit and would like to provide content, please email [email protected].

 Julia Park Tracey